Fredj17/Blog-Preview-card/README.md

 ## Acknowledgments

-I would like to thank Toluwani Praise[Adeleke-ops](https://github.com/Adeleke-ops) fpr his help and insight in creating this webpage.
+I would like to thank Toluwani Praise [Adeleke-ops](https://github.com/Adeleke-ops) for his help and insight in creating this webpage.